 Tyrion is imprisoned in a tower cell of the Red Keep, where he prepares his defense for the trial and tries to summon witnesses that could help his case.
 During the trial, numerous witnesses are presented, and each testimony condemns him further.
-Cersei brings Ser Osmund Kettleblack to the stand, who lies that Joffrey believed Tyrion meant to murder him; Grand Maester Pycelle claims that Tyrion stole poison from him; And Shae testifies that Tyrion and Sansa plotted the murder together, before humiliating Tyrion before.
+Cersei brings Ser Osmund Kettleblack to the stand, who lies that Joffrey believed Tyrion meant to murder him; Grand Maester Pycelle claims that Tyrion stole several poisons from him and that the strangler was used on the king; and Shae testifies that Tyrion and Sansa plotted the murder together.
 After Prince Oberyn Martell visits Tyrion's cell and offers to serve as his champion, Tyrion demands a trial by combat.
 Oberyn battles against Ser Gregor Clegane and manages to mortally wound him, but Gregor eventually has the upper hand and kills Oberyn.

 Oberyn's death condemns Tyrion to the black cells and death, but the night before he is to be executed, he is freed from his prison cell by his brother Jaime, with the assistance of Varys, who is to take Tyrion to the Free Cities.
 Jaime reveals that Tysha had not been a prostitute.
 She had genuinely loved Tyrion, but Tywin had forced Jaime to lie about it.
 Furious, Tyrion swears retribution on Jaime, Tywin, and Cersei.
 He also torments Jaime by telling his brother of Cersei's repeated infidelities, and falsely claims responsibility for Joffrey's death.